 Majors and Certifications

-Eastern University's Loeb School Undergraduate Programs in Education affirm the mission statement of Eastern University with its commitment to scholarship and teaching, scripture, the church, evangelism, justice, the world and community.
+Eastern University's Undergraduate and Graduate Programs in Education affirm the mission statement of Eastern University with its commitment to fostering academic excellence and professional training through innovative instruction, evidence-based practices, rigorous curriculum and comprehensive subject area knowledge.
 We seek to develop individuals with a clear understanding of the University’s mission of faith, reason, and justice so that they are capable of:

 - improving the learning of all students;

 - pursuing educational equity and justice through creative solutions;